MoonDragon-MD/DreamChess-Blender-addon/README.md

 ### Description:

-First of all, I will explain why it does not work optimally:
+I first explain the differences with the original addon:

 1) When it was created a very old version of Blender was used (I estimate it to be version 2.3)